nubenetes/awesome-kubernetes/docs/terraform.md

 - [bridgecrewio/AirIAM](https://github.com/bridgecrewio/AirIAM) AirIAM is an AWS IAM to least privilege Terraform execution framework.
 It compiles AWS IAM usage and leverages that data to create a least-privilege IAM Terraform that replaces the exiting IAM management method.
 AirIAM was created to promote immutable and version-controlled IAM management to replace today's manual and error prone methods.
 - [badarsebard/terraforge](https://github.com/badarsebard/terraforge) Graphical Terraform configuration generator.
 Terraforge is an application for generating Terraform code visually.
 Users select providers and then add resources as nodes to a graph that can be edited and arranged.
 Links between nodes appear automatically as the configuration of a node makes references to other nodes.
 When finished the design can be exported as Terraform HCL.
 The configuration will include all settings and configurations entered for the nodes.
 - [infracloud.io: 5 Tools to Auto-Generate Terraform Configuration Files 🌟](https://www.infracloud.io/blogs/auto-generate-terraform-configuration-files/)

+## Writing Terraform for unsupported resources with TerraCurl

+- [==hashicorp.com: Writing Terraform for unsupported resources== 🌟](https://www.hashicorp.com/blog/writing-terraform-for-unsupported-resources) **TerraCurl is a utility Terraform provider that allows engineers to make managed and unmanaged API calls in their Terraform code.**

 ## Terraform Frameworks